 Ojibway – Anishinaabe Two-Spirit Identity – As someone who identifies as Two-Spirit (Ogichidaakwe) I firmly believe that I can only speak from my experience from my own culture and tribal affiliation.
 This presentation highlights the following: Ojibway-Anishinaabe Two-Spirit identity today, decolonization, healing from generational trauma and health, resources for Two-Spirits, creating safe spaces, and awareness in the majority culture.

-OTHER CONSULTING NOTES
+CONSULTING RATES & ADDITIONAL NOTES